Sustainable Living Hub: Grounds

-According to the Arbor Day Foundation, "The Service Learning Project should be an outreach of the spirit of the Tree Campus USA initiative.
+According to the Arbor Day Foundation, "The Service Learning Project should be an outreach of the spirit of the Tree Campus Higher Education initiative.
 This project should provide an opportunity to engage the student population with projects related to trees and can be part of a campus or community initiative."

 For the third year in a row, Ohio University hosted a 'Sapling Scavenger Hunt.'
 Graduate and undergraduate students paired up with preschoolers and staff from the Patton College of Education Child Development Center to follow a map in search of seven different trees.
 The map, created by the Facilities Management GIS team, led students to trees with a variety of shapes, colors, and scents, using leaves, bark, and fruits as identifying features.
 The selected trees included Umbrella Magnolia, Dawn Redwood, Sweetgum, Redbud, Sycamore, Tulip Poplar, and Black Walnut.